ex-man/GeneralInsurance_Class/Lessons/Lesson1x/Support/02_About _Git_and_Github.md

 ### What is GitHub
-GitHub is a web service that enables users to have an online version control system using Git.
-On GitHub you can create an account where you can have your own repositories (=Git projects) and take advantage of Git integration.
+GitHub is a web service that integrates Git as a version control system.
+On GitHub you can create an account where you can have your own repositories (=Git projects) and take advantage of Git features.
+Basically it is a web page where you can use Git directly from menus, dropdowns and buttons without having to understand in depth what it actually does in the background.

+These repositories can be then synchronized to your computer.

 ### How we will use GitHub